Pediatric Eye Exams

 When Should Your Child's Eyes be Examined?

-According to the American Optometric Association (AOA) children should have their eyes examined by an eye doctor at 6 months, 3 years, at the start of school, and then at least every 2 years following.
+Eye exams for children are essential for their future success in school, athletics, and guaranteeing good eye health.
 If there are any signs that there may be a vision problem or if the child has certain risk factors (such as developmental delays, premature birth, crossed or lazy eyes, family history, or previous injuries) more frequent exams are recommended.

 A child that wears eyeglasses or contact lenses should have his or her eyes examined yearly.
 Children’s eyes can change rapidly as they grow.
-At Diamond Vision we provide pediatric eye exams for children from Oceanside, Baldwin, Lynbrook, and the surrounding areas.
+At Diamond Vision we provide pediatric eye exams for children from Rockville Centre, Long Island, and the surrounding areas.